KevinOConnor/can2040/docs/API.md

 reason.
 All interaction with can2040 is done via can2040 API functions.

+The can2040 code does not dynamically allocate memory; all storage is contained in the `struct can2040` that the caller allocates.

 # can2040_msg

 The `can2040.h` header file provides a definition for `struct